 Pacific Lutheran University offers graduate and post-baccalaureate certificate programs in advanced professional education within a context of the liberal arts tradition.
-Graduate degree programs in accounting, business, finance, marketing research, creative writing, education, marriage and family therapy, and nursing challenge students to increase their understanding and competence in theory, research and practice.
+Graduate degree programs in business, marketing analytics, creative writing, education, marriage and family therapy, kinesiology, and nursing challenge students to increase their understanding and competence in theory, research and practice.
 Graduates are prepared to become thoughtful and effective leaders in their professions and communities.
 Graduate students have the opportunity to study in unusually close and supportive working relationships with full time doctorally-prepared faculty and professionally qualified part-time practitioners.

 The Master of Business Administration (M.B.A.) can be completed full- or part-time in as little as nine months.
 The M.B.A. is available to students from any academic background and includes a required 10-day faculty-led international experience.
 Students may also choose to earn an emphasis with their degree in Entrepreneurship and Closely-Held Enterprise, Healthcare Management, Supply Chain Management, or Technology and Innovation Management.
 The M.B.A. is accredited by AACSB International—The Association to Advance Collegiate Schools of Business.